Every year thousands of young recruits join the US Army Infantry.

 Therefore the competition is lower.

-But having said that most still fail becuase they miss the most important part of the puzzle.
+But having said that most still fail because they miss the most important part of the puzzle.

 The part of the puzzle is this: